Inference From Random Restarts: Model

+These perturbed evaluation maps encode the perturbation directions used to obtain transversality for the two root problems.

+\begin{restatable}{proposition}{propESubmersionFiniteAttractors} Assume $X$ satisfies Assumption~\ref{ass:convex-closed}, and let $\mathcal Q$ be a complete metric vector space of continuously differentiable functions from $X$ to $\R^d$ satisfying Assumption~\ref{ass:kkq}.
+Suppose there exists a finite-dimensional subspace $P\subseteq\mathcal Q$ such that, for every $\vQ\in\mathcal Q$, the perturbed evaluation maps $e^{\vQ}:P\times X\to\R^d$ and $e^{\tilde{\vQ}}:P\times\partial X\times[0,\infty)\to\R^d$ are $C^1$ submersions.
+Then for prevalent $\vQ \in \mathcal{Q}$, there are finitely many RTOs: $|g_{\vQ}(X)| < \infty$. \end{restatable} \begin{proofsketch} Lemma~\ref{lemma:containment} reduces finiteness of reachable terminal outcomes to finiteness of roots of $\QTC$.
+Appendix~\ref{appendix:prevalence} then shows that

+where $\mR(\vQ)$ and $\mR(\QTCP)$ are closed in their respective domains under Assumption~\ref{ass:kkq}.
+The submersion hypotheses on $e^{\vQ}$ and $e^{\tilde{\vQ}}$ are exactly the hypotheses used in the appendix's parametric transversality argument: Sard's theorem applied to the zero set of the perturbed evaluation map implies that almost every perturbation makes the fiber map transverse to zero.
+Hence, for prevalent $\vQ\in\mathcal Q$, $\mR(\vQ)$ is discrete in $X$ and $\mR(\QTCP)$ is discrete in $\partial X$.
+Assumption~\ref{ass:kkq} places these closed discrete root sets inside compact sets, so they are finite.
+The containment above then implies $|g_{\vQ}(X)|<\infty$.
+Appendix~\ref{proof:e-submersion-finite-attractors} provides a formal proof. \end{proofsketch}

-As the evaluation maps being submersions (requirements of Theorem~\ref{theorem:prevalence_submersion_probe}) can feel intangible, we provide the following sufficient condition that is easier to grasp.
-This condition will be used in section~\ref{sec:applications} to verify prevalence of finitely many RTS.
+As the evaluation-map submersion requirements in Theorem~\ref{theorem:prevalence_submersion_probe} can feel intangible, we provide the following sufficient condition that is easier to grasp.
+This condition will be used in Section~\ref{sec:applications} to verify prevalence of finitely many RTO.

-\begin{proposition} Take $P \subseteq \mathcal{Q}$ to be a finite-dimensional subspace such that for every $x\in X$, the evaluation map $\ev_x:P\to\R^d$ is a submersion.
-Then for every $Q\in\mathcal{Q}$, the perturbed evaluation maps $e^{Q},e^{\tilde{Q}}$ are $C^1$ submersions. \end{proposition} \begin{proof} We have already established that $e^Q$ and $e^{\tilde Q}$ are $C^1$.
+\begin{proposition} Take $P \subseteq \mathcal{Q}$ to be a finite-dimensional subspace such that for every $\vx\in X$, the evaluation map $\ev_{\vx}:P\to\R^d$ is a submersion.
+Then for every $\vQ\in\mathcal{Q}$, the perturbed evaluation maps $e^{\vQ},e^{\tilde{\vQ}}$ are $C^1$ submersions. \end{proposition} \begin{proof} We have already established that $e^{\vQ}$ and $e^{\tilde{\vQ}}$ are $C^1$.
 It remains to show they are submersions.
-Fix $Q\in\mathcal Q$ and $(p,x)\in P\times X$.
+Fix $\vQ\in\mathcal Q$ and $(\vp,\vx)\in P\times X$.

-Since $P$ is a finite-dimensional vector space, we identify $T_pP\simeq P$ by translation.
-For $(\dot p,\dot x)\in T_pP\times T_xX\simeq P\times T_xX$,
+Since $P$ is a finite-dimensional vector space, we identify $T_{\vp}P\simeq P$ by translation.
+For $(\dot \vp,\dot \vx)\in T_{\vp}P\times T_{\vx}X\simeq P\times T_{\vx}X$,

 In particular, restricting to parameter directions,